Mark Hamill Honors Carrie Fisher at Hollywood Walk of Fame Ceremony - ExBulletin

 Mark Hamill Honors Carrie Fisher at Hollywood Walk of Fame Ceremony

+“She has played such a crucial role in my professional and personal life.
+Both would have been much emptier without her.

-Hamill continued, “Was she a handful?
+The Luke Skywalker actor continued: Was she a handful?
 Was she demanding?
 Without a doubt.
 But everything would have been so much duller and less interesting if she hadn’t been the friend she was.

-I will never stop missing her, but I’m so grateful to have had her for as long as we have.
-I’m grateful for the laughter, the wisdom, the kindness, and even the bratty, self-indulgent shit my beloved space twin has driven me crazy with over the years.
+“I’ll never stop missing her, but I’m so grateful to have had her for as long as we’ve had her.
+I’m grateful for the laughter, the wisdom, the kindness, and even the bratty, self-indulgent shit that my beloved space twin has driven me crazy over the years.
 So thank you Carrie.
-I love you.”
-Watch Hamill’s full remarks below, and be sure to stay on the clip to see Lourd’s speech as well.
+I love you.

+In Lourd’s moving tribute to her mother, she said: ‘My mother used to say you weren’t really famous until you became a Pez dispenser.
+Well, people eat candy with his neck every day.
+ISay you’re not really famous until you get a star on the Hollywood Walk of Fame.

-Fisher’s Walk of Fame ceremony was marred by controversy earlier this week when the actor’s siblings revealed that Lourd hadn’t invited them to the event.
-Lourd confirmed the accusation and explained that his decision was based on his mother’s siblings “capitalizing” on her death by doing press and writing books about Fisher without Lourd’s knowledge.
+Fisher’s Walk of Fame ceremony was marred by controversy earlier this week when the actor’s siblings revealed that Lourd didn’t invite them to the unveiling.

-“I found out they did this through the press,” Lourd said.
-“They never consulted me or considered how it would affect our relationship.”

-Celebrate Fisher and the 4th of May by revisiting our ranking of each star wars movies and series.
+Lourd later confirmed the accusation, explaining that his decision was based on the fact that his mother’s siblings were “capitalizing” on his death by “doing several interviews and selling individual books for a lot of money”.

+In a press release made public at The Hollywood Reporter, Lourd said: Unfortunately, because they publicly attacked me, I have to respond publicly.
+The truth is that I did not invite them to this ceremony.
+They know why.

 |